p2k3m/ResumeForge/README.md

 - **Job description scraping limitations:** The job description is retrieved with a simple HTTP GET request; dynamic or access-restricted pages may return empty or blocked content.

 ## API Response
-The `/api/process-cv` endpoint returns JSON containing an array of generated files:
+The `/api/process-cv` endpoint returns JSON containing an array of generated files along with match statistics:

 ```json
 {